ExpediaGroup/waggle-dance/README.md

 ### Hive Views and prefixes
 Support for views utilises Hive's query parsing utilities where in some cases the conversion of the original view query may fail.
 A Hive Table contains two properties that contain the view query: `viewExpandedText` and `viewOriginalText`.
 You can see the values of these by running the `desc extended <table>` statement.
 In order for a prefixed federated view to behave correctly Waggle Dance needs to manipulate the queries in those properties and prefix any databases it finds.
 It does so by calling the `org.apache.hadoop.hive.ql.parse.ParseUtils` class to parse the query where we discovered (and raised) a Hive issue ([HIVE-19896](https://issues.apache.org/jira/browse/HIVE-19896)).
 To work around this issue we store the parseable `viewExpandedText` in the `viewOriginalText` property **if** the `viewOriginalText` is not parseable.
 If the `viewExpandedText` is also not parseable we keep the untransformed original values.
 This might result in a slight discrepancy when using a view in a federated manner.
 If you run into this limitation please raise an issue on the [Waggle Dance Mailing List](https://groups.google.com/forum/#!forum/waggle-dance-user).

+### Hive UDFs and prefixes
+Hive UDFs are register with a database.
+There are two limitations:
+* Currently if you `show functions` you only see the UDFs that are registred in the primary metastore.
+* Currently UDFs used in a view are not prefixed correctly.
+Workaround is to register the UDF from the federated metastore in your own (primary) metastore.
+Also due to the distributed nature of Waggle Dance using UDFs is not as simple.
+If you like a UDF to be used from a federated metastore we'd recommend registering it in a distributed store (For instance store the jar on S3) that is accessible from any client.
+See creating permanent functions in the [Hive documentation](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-Create/Drop/ReloadFunction).

 ## Building